 When you are trying to stay warm in winter, you may be tempted to add heating to your tent.
 Always ensure you use safe methods to do so.
 Carbon dioxide poisoning is a potential risk.

-Any equipment using gas, wood, petrol, oil, kerosene, or diesel can pose a risk of carbon monoxide poisoning.
 This includes camping stoves and fuel-burning lamps, coolers, heaters, generators, and any other fuel-burning camping equipment.
 To prevent this, keep your tent ventilated when using any fuelled equipment.

 The key to a successful winter camping trip is being prepared.
 The winter camping packing list is a great resource for anyone who wants to hit the outdoors this season.
 If you are new to cold weather camping, remember that it’s always better to prepare more than you need rather than less!
 Be sure to check out these awesome tips before embarking on your next adventure.